sedouard/flocker/docs/using/tryflocker.rst

 Step 1: Installing the Flocker client
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-The Flocker client runs locally on your machine and controls the two Flocker nodes on the hosts.
+The Flocker client runs locally on your machine, and will control the two instances of Flocker located on the hosts.
 To install the Flocker client, run the following in your terminal:

 OS X
 ****